jmoenig/Snap/DEVLOG.md

     * variadic variables type input slots for custom blocks
     * metaprogramming support for clor type variadic variables slots (number: 14, spec: "scriptVars", mnemonic: "vars")
     * destinations dropdown menu for custom blocks
+    * upvars in custom blocks can now have different default names than their formal parameter names
 * **Notable Changes:**
     * when querying the defintion of a block via metaprogramming the number of inputs of the resulting ring now matches that of the header expression
     * block label symbols are now shown with their name prefixed by "$" instead of an underscore to avoid confusing them with inputs when metaprogramming